Alexander Dallas Bache: Awards and honors

 After the Civil War, Bache was elected a 3rd Class Companion of the Military Order of the Loyal Legion of the United States (MOLLUS) in consideration of his contributions to the war effort.

 Personal life

-He married Nancy Clark Fowler on September 30, 1838, at Newport, Rhode Island.
+He married Nancy Clark Fowler on September 30, 1838, in Newport, Rhode Island.
 She was born in Newport and died on January 13, 1870, in Philadelphia.
 She assisted in the publication of much of his work.
-They adopted one son, Henry Wood Bache (1839–November 7, 1878, at Bristol on Long Island, New York).
+They adopted one son, Henry Wood Bache (1839–1878).

 Death

-He died at Newport, Rhode Island, on February 17, 1867, from "softening of the brain".
+He died at Newport, Rhode Island on February 17, 1867, from cerebral softening.
 He was buried in the Congressional Cemetery in Washington, D.C., under a monument designed by architect Henry Hobson Richardson.